pran-7-5/eco_style/README.md

 **Whiskey, vodka, gin, normal beer (barley) , red wine( dark grapes) should be avoided.

-Smoke(enhance decision making process, decreases the anger) = Ganja(Marijuana)/bhang(Cannabis)(can cure all diseases, it has no side effects or overdose)(brain has cannabinoid receptors by default), Opium (can cure all diseases but it has overdose so caution is required, that's why the first option is recomended).
+Smoke(enhance decision making process, decreases the anger)

+Ganja(Marijuana)/bhang(Cannabis)/hash(raisin) (can cure all diseases, it has no side effects or overdose)(brain has cannabinoid receptors by default)(only sativa all other are GMO)

+Opium (can cure all diseases but it has overdose so caution is required, that's why the first option is recomended).

 Well a disease is an idea, I had a panic attack 4 times well nothing serious.
 But I made the same mistake 4 times over excitement...
 The thing is there is a sequence...
 You can smoke pot first and then drink alcohol and then smoke again if you want.